shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

 3. In the constructor we need to take **`constructor(el:ElementRef)`** like this and inside the constructor we can write the properties for it.

-4. Then we need to nativeElement on that to change is poperties like mentioned below.
+4. Then we need to acess the `nativeElement` property on the elements refrence for manipulating that element on that to change is poperties like mentioned below.

 ```
 constructor(private element:ElementRef) {